Gordon-x/sql-pack/README_EN.md

     .orWhere("t.name", Operator.NE, "gordon");

 String sql = Query.find()
-    .from("test1", "t1")
+    .from("test", "t")
     .whereLike("t.name", "abc")
     .andWhere(cond)
     .toSql();

-assert "select * from test1 as t1 where t.name like '%abc%' and (t.id = 1 or t.name != 'gordon')".equals(sql);
+assert "select * from test as t where t.name like '%abc%' and (t.id = 1 or t.name != 'gordon')".equals(sql);
 ```

-## 注意
+## Tips

-- from, with, join等方法中等alias参数请务必填写，否则会出现SQL执行异常或拼接SQL失败。
+- Please fill in the `alias` parameter in methods such as `from`, `with` and `join`, otherwise SQL execution exception or splicing SQL failure will occur.
-- filterJoin等方法在使用过程中需注意与相关表字段与条件/分组的条件同步，避免filterJoin不成立时造成其相关字段仍然保留在sql内导致SQL错误。建议对同一个filter表的字段/条件使用相同的条件。
+- The Boolean parameters of the `filterJoin` method should be consistent with the occurrence conditions of its related fields